rand254/dsai3202_lab3/README.md

 This lab demonstrates an end-to-end data preprocessing pipeline built using Azure Databricks and Azure Data Lake Storage Gen2.

-In this project, I implemented the Medallion Architecture approach:
+The goal of this lab was to implement a Medallion Architecture pipeline (Bronze, Silver, Gold) using Spark in a cloud environment.

-Bronze layer: Raw Amazon Electronics reviews and metadata were stored in Azure Data Lake Storage Gen2.
+In the Bronze layer, raw Amazon Electronics reviews and product metadata were stored in Azure Data Lake Storage Gen2.
+These datasets were accessed from Databricks using storage account credentials and the ABFSS protocol.

-Silver layer: The reviews dataset was cleaned by removing null values and extracting useful fields such as review_year.
-Then, it was enriched by joining it with the product metadata dataset (asin, title, brand, price).
+In the Silver layer, the reviews dataset was cleaned using PySpark.
+Null values were removed, unnecessary fields were dropped, and a new column called review_year was extracted from the review timestamp.
+Then, the cleaned reviews were enriched by joining them with the metadata dataset (asin, title, brand, price) using a left join in Spark.

-Gold layer: A curated dataset was created for analytics purposes and saved to the curated layer in ADLS Gen2.
+In the Gold layer, a curated dataset was created for analytics purposes and saved in parquet format to the curated container.
+Parquet was used because it is a columnar storage format optimized for big data processing in Spark.

-I created separate notebooks for each step:
+The implementation was divided into separate notebooks:

-01_load_and_clean_reviews: loads raw reviews and performs data cleaning.
+01_load_and_clean_reviews: loads raw data and performs cleaning operations using Spark transformations.

-02_enrich_with_metadata: joins cleaned reviews with product metadata.
+02_enrich_with_metadata: selects relevant metadata columns and joins them with the reviews dataset.

-03_write_gold_features_v1: writes the curated Gold dataset.
+03_write_gold_features_v1: writes the final curated dataset to the Gold layer.

-04_gold_visualizations: performs data analysis and creates visualizations.
+04_gold_visualizations: performs analysis and creates visualizations using Matplotlib and Seaborn.

-I also created a Databricks Job to automate the pipeline and configured a schedule (then paused it to avoid unnecessary costs).
+A Databricks Job was created to automate the pipeline execution.
+A schedule was configured to demonstrate production readiness, and then paused to avoid unnecessary cloud costs.

-For analysis, I generated:

-A rating distribution visualization.

-A top 10 brands by average rating visualization.
+The following technologies were used:

+Azure Databricks for distributed data processing

+Apache Spark (PySpark) for large-scale transformations

-Technologies used in this lab include Azure Databricks, PySpark, Azure Data Lake Storage Gen2, Matplotlib, and Seaborn.
+Azure Data Lake Storage Gen2 for cloud storage

+Parquet format for efficient storage

+Matplotlib and Seaborn for visualization

-This lab demonstrates how to build, automate, and analyze a scalable cloud-based data processing pipeline.
+This lab demonstrates how to build, automate, and analyze a scalable cloud-based data engineering workflow.